anuket-project/anuket-specifications/doc/ref_arch/openstack/chapters/chapter01.md

 <a name="1.1.1"></a>
 ## 1.1.1.
 Vision
-The OpenStack-based Anuket Reference Architecture will host NFV workloads, primarily VNFs, of interest to the Anuket community.
-The Reference Architecture document can be used by operators to deploy Anuket conformant infrastructure.
+The OpenStack-based Anuket CNTT Reference Architecture will host NFV workloads, primarily VNFs, of interest to the Anuket CNTT community.
+The Reference Architecture document can be used by operators to deploy Anuket CNTT conformant infrastructure.

 <a name="1.2"></a>
 ## 1.2 Use Cases